mahoney1/docs/animaltracking-tutorial.md

 (The above copies are merely so that you can do a `diff` of the changes made, to implement the animal tracking dashboard.
 Check out in particular, the `json` objects in `HomePage.react.js`, that represent JSON coming from the blockchain, via queries and events.

-3. Now copy in / move the customisations from the `animaltracking` cloned repo as follows - **perform steps in the `example/src` subdirectory** in your Tabler React directory:
+3. Now copy in/move the customisations from the `animaltracking` cloned repo as follows - **perform steps in the `example/src` subdirectory** in your Tabler React directory - ignore the warning (in the 1st copy cmd below) about being unable to copy a subdirectory at this point.

 `cp $HOME/dash/animaltracking/react/* .`

 `mv Tabler.css ../../src`

+`cp $HOME/dash/animaltracking/react/icons/* ../public/demo/icons`

 4. Create a symbolic link to where our ledger data is persisted (for this tutorial, the React DashBoard App picks up data from a persisted file)